kuzudb/kuzu-blog/src/content/post/2025-07-15-vector-indices.md

 OK, but how well does HNSW work in practice?
 So well that they established themselves as the state of the art indices to index large numbers of really high-dimensional (say 1000s of dimensions) vectors with excellent search time.
-Except for a few exceptions, many implementations of vector indices in DBMSs (vector, relational, or graph DBMSs) adopt HNSW indices.
+Except for a few exceptions, many implementations of vector indices in existing DBMSs adopt HNSW indices.
-We have experimented a ton with them over the last few years and you can easily expect an HNSW index to explore much less than 1%, say 0.1%,of the vectors on many queries, and return highly accurate results.
+We have experimented a lot with them over the last few years and you can easily expect an HNSW index to explore much less than 1%, say 0.1%, of the vectors on many queries, and return highly accurate results.
+So, many queries millions of high-dimensional vectors can take only a few or tens of milliseconds only.
 Therefore, in the framework the FES theorem, they are "Fast", and "Scalable", but they not "Exact".[^200]  In fact they're not even approximate the way computer scientists use the word approximate.
 Specifically, they provide no real approximation guarantees on